 The demand for cross country couriers is higher than ever before as people continue to move away from their town’s stores and order more goods online.
 Somebody has to deliver those goods, so why not you?
 Courier work isn’t exclusive to the big boys and many firms are currently looking for extra drivers to cope with the workload.
 A quick search will identify those firms and once you are approved and your vehicle is vetted, you are set to go.
+This is also a great way to see the countryside and visit places you’ve never been.

 Some of the ways in which you can make money from your car are a little less obvious and it may surprise some drivers to know that you can get paid to advertise on your car.
-Whether you own a new or a used car there are many firms who will be happy to pay you to drive around with their logo.
+Whether you own a new or a used car, there are many firms who will be happy to pay you to drive around with their logo.
 Once again, a quick search on the internet will uncover who those companies are and while estimates vary as to how much you may make, it is generally accepted that figures of around $300 per month are easily attainable this way.
 Advertising on your car will be more tempting to companies if you spend a lot of your time on the highway but if you find that your vehicle spends most of its time on your drive, why not consider renting it to other drivers.

 Traditionally, car rental has been given for longer periods but the demand for short-term rental is increasing all the time.
 In some cases, drivers may only want to use a car for a few hours and they don’t want to have to pay a day rate with a major firm.